 What does your hair health journey look like now?

 It’s been kind of a roller coaster because of postpartum hair loss.
 Currently, I use my serum right before I go out, before bed, after a shower - anytime I think to, almost like I do with lip balm.
-I made sure that it doesn’t leave your hair greasy because nobody has the time to wash your hair everyday (and that’s not great for it anyways!).
+I made sure that it doesn’t leave your hair greasy because nobody has the time to wash your hair every day (and that’s not great for it anyways!).
 I take vitamins, focus on my mental health, and am very gentle with my hair.
 I’m so careful these days about which products and tools I use.
 The biggest change has been embracing my natural hair more and learning to love my curly hair instead of comparing with others.

 Why is scalp health important to you?

 It’s part of our wellness that’s neglected and it’s just as important.
 It’s literally another organ that needs to be cared for, especially because we always damage it.
-We pile on products, burn it with heat, and expect it to be fine, but the reality is, the scalp needs self care too!
+We pile on products, burn it with heat, and expect it to be fine, but the reality is, the scalp needs self-care too!

 The launch of Divi is so exciting.
 What’s next for the brand?

-I would love to come out with more products, like a shampoo and conditioner, and especially a heat protectant.
+I would love to come out with more products, like shampoo and conditioner, and especially a heat protectant.
 At the end of the day, people still wanna have fun with products, including me!
 But having really quality products would be awesome.
 I would also love to see Divi become a community hub that unites people experiencing hair loss, so that they can share their stories, walk together through their journeys, all while using Divi’s blog as a resource center for hair loss information.

-Hey you!
 We’re seriously so happy that you’re part of the Divi community.
 Whether you’re here for the Divi Scalp Serum, some scalp health advice, or just to connect with others who are also experiencing hair loss.
 Stay tuned for more expert advice coming down the pipeline soon.